evkx/evkx.github.io/content/models/lucid/air/Air_Dream_Edition_Range/_index.md

 ## Performance

-The Lucid Air Dream Edition Range has a maximum power of 696KW (946hp).
-The total torque is 1390nm.
+The Lucid Air Dream Edition Range has a maximum power of 696 KW (946 hp/933 bhp).
+The total torque is 1390 nm (1026 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 2,9 seconds.
 The top speed is 270 km/h.

 ## Battery, range, and charging